 Though there have been be numerous individual preservation efforts in Savannah, the saving of the Davenport House in 1955 was the catalyst for the organized preservation movement in the port city.
-When threated with demolition a group of individuals came together to prevent the house from being torn down and in so doing became the first effort of the Historic Savannah Foundation.
+When threatened with demolition a group of individuals came together to prevent the house from being torn down and in so doing began the first effort of the Historic Savannah Foundation.
 The Davenport House was Savannah’s “line in the sand” indicating that no more houses of historical significance would be destroyed without “a fight.”
-What started as a “case celebre” has become a staple of the historic environment in Savannah, which has ushered in a two billion dollar tourist industry with its historic ambiance as a big draw.
+What started as a cause celebre has become a staple of the historic environment in Savannah.
+The city currently boasts of a two billion dollar tourist industry with its historic ambiance as a big draw.

-The house continues to be a model of good stewardship and an example for the historic preservation and museum fields.
+The House continues to be a model of good stewardship and community spiritedness.

 Davenport House – Recipient of Governor’s Award in Humanities